Bugsy

 Bugsy is a 1991 American biographical crime drama film directed by Barry Levinson and written by James Toback.
-Starring Warren Beatty, Annette Bening, Harvey Keitel, Ben Kingsley, Elliott Gould, Bebe Neuwirth, and Joe Mantegna, the film is based on mobster Bugsy Siegel and his affair with starlet Virginia Hill.
+Starring Warren Beatty, Annette Bening, Harvey Keitel, Ben Kingsley, Elliott Gould, Bebe Neuwirth and Joe Mantegna, the film is based on mobster Bugsy Siegel and his affair with starlet Virginia Hill.

 Bugsy was given a limited release by TriStar Pictures on December 13, 1991, followed by a theatrical wide release on December 20, 1991.
 It received generally positive reviews from critics.
 It received ten nominations at the 64th Academy Awards (including for Best Picture and Best Director) and won two: Best Art Direction and Best Costume Design.
 It won the Golden Globe Award for Best Motion Picture - Drama.

 Plot

 In 1941, gangster Benjamin "Bugsy" Siegel, who had partnered in crime since childhood with Meyer Lansky and Charlie Luciano, goes to Los Angeles and instantly falls in love with Virginia Hill, a tough-talking Hollywood starlet.
 The two meet for the first time when Bugsy visits actor George Raft on the set of Manpower.
-He buys a house in Beverly Hills, planning to stay there while his wife and two daughters remain in Scarsdale, New York.
+He buys a house in Beverly Hills, planning to stay there while his wife Esta and two daughters Millicent and Barbara remain in Scarsdale, New York.

 Bugsy is tasked by Luciano and Lansky with protecting their lucrative bookmaking rackets run in partnership with weak Los Angeles crime family boss Jack Dragna.
 Ascending local Jewish gangster Mickey Cohen robs Dragna's operation one day.
 He is confronted by Bugsy, who decides he should be in business with the guy who committed the robbery, not the guy who got robbed.
 Cohen is put in charge of the betting casinos; Dragna is forced to confess to a raging Bugsy that he stole $14,000 and is told he now answers to Cohen.

 After arguments about Virginia's trysts with drummer Gene Krupa and various bullfighters and Bugsy's reluctance to get a divorce, Virginia makes a romantic move on Bugsy.
 On a trip to Nevada to make a maintenance call to a rough gambling joint, Bugsy is struck with the inspiration for a luxury hotel and casino in the desert of Nevada, which happens to be in the only state where gambling is legal.
 He obtains $1 million in funding from Lansky and other New York City mobsters, on the motion of going big, doing it legit in Nevada.
-Virginia wants no part of it until Bugsy offers her a share, puts her in charge of accounting, and begins constructing the Flamingo Las Vegas Hotel Casino in Las Vegas; however, the budget soon soars out of control to over $6 million through overspending and Hill's mismanagement.
+Virginia wants no part of it until Bugsy offers her a share, puts her in charge of accounting and begins constructing the Flamingo Las Vegas in Las Vegas; however, the budget soon soars out of control to over $6 million through overspending.
 In desperation, Bugsy sells his own share to cover some of the losses.